Woolpack Syndicate Rules 2026-2027

 - Work Party.
 Members may be asked to attend one work party per season (9 am to 3 pm).
 Failure to attend may result in not receiving an offer to renew your membership.

-- Injury/Theft.
+- Injury/Theft/Damage.
 Members and their guests use the site and lakes entirely at their own risk.
-The owner will not accept responsibility for any losses, damage, injuries, etc. to any member (or guest), their equipment or their vehicles.
-Fishing lakes (ex-gravel pits) have inherent risks, such as (but not limited to) tripping, drowning, flooding and falling trees, risks that cannot be mitigated, and you accept them if you fish the venue.
+Peak One Angling Ltd and Peak One Leisure Ltd will not accept responsibility for any losses, damage, injuries, etc. to any member (or guest), their equipment or their vehicles.
+Fishing lakes (ex-gravel pits) have inherent risks, such as (but not limited to) tripping, drowning, flooding and falling trees, risks that cannot be mitigated, and you accept them if you fish/enter the venue.

 - Rule Changes.
 It may be necessary to amend existing or add new rules during the course of the season.
 All members will be notified in the event that any changes are made.